 Two killed after being hit by train in Port Talbot

-BTP Superintendent Andy Morgan said: "We are making a number of urgent inquiries to understand exactly what happened in the moments leading to this fatal collision.
+A statement from British Transport Police said: "We are making a number of urgent enquiries to understand exactly what happened in the moments leading to this fatal collision.

 "Very sadly two people have died and my officers are now working to identify them and ensure that their families are supported at this incredibly difficult time."

-The Rail Accident Investigation Branch (RAIB) has been notified.
+The Rail Accident Investigation Branch have been notified.